rachelhollis/marathon/README.md

 - Mileage band requirements: the asset well phase must equal the well phase of the mileage band
 - Based on the mileage band and customer account, assign a unit rate
 - Upload all finished combinations into the TMSMileageBands table
+- Change flag of new assets, swds, and customer accounts to add them to the existing assets, swds, and customer accounts

 ## Process